Chandrayee/CTRL-SIMP/README.md

 The evaluation functions are in model.py.

 ## Dataset
+The dataset is available at https://huggingface.co/datasets/cbasu/Med-EASi

-To use the dataset from Huggingface use do the following:
+To use the dataset from Huggingface datasets library do the following:

 ```
 from datasets import load_dataset